• Skip to primary navigation

 Black Forest Cherry Friands

-Little almond cakes with black forest cherry and chocolate flavours, great for afternoon tea
+Little almond cakes with black forest cherry and chocolate flavours, great for lunchboxes or as a little treat with tea or coffee.

 5 from 2 votes